-Staff Contact: Dr B. Dyster S1 L2 T1 Prerequisite: ECON1102 Notes: Excluded ECON3324.
+Staff Contact: Dr B. Dyster

+Prerequisite: ECON1102 Note/s: Excluded ECON3324.

-The course looks at successive transformations in Australia between 1788 and 1914: swamping Aboriginal economies, using prisoners to create a market economy, restructuring through energetic booms and busts.
+The course looks at successive transformations in Australia between 1788 and 1914; swamping Aboriginal economies, using prisoners to create a market economy; and restructuring through energetic booms and busts.
 Questions of class, gender and ethnicity will recur.

-ECOH3305 Modern Australian Capitalism
+Modern Australian Capitalism

-Staff Contact: Dr D. Clark S2 L2 T1 Prerequisite: ECOH3304 Notes: Excluded ECOH3325.
+Staff Contact: Dr D. Clark S2 L2 T1

+Prerequisite: ECOH3304 Note/s: Excluded ECOH3325.

-Analysis of the major features of the Australian economy in the 20th century.
-Interpretation of movements in the trade cycle; the path of growth; the open economy; dependency; structural adjustment; capital formation; labour markets; and distribution.
-Analysis of the process of transformation of economic policy, its outcomes and change in a historical framework from 1901 to the present day.
+This subject analyses the major features of the Australian economy in the 20th century: interpretation of movements in the trade cycle; the path of growth; the open economy; dependency; structural adjustment, capital formation: labour markets; distribution; and the process of transformation of economic policy, its outcomes and change in a historical framework from 1901 to the present day.

-ECOH3306 Comparative Economic Systems in Historical Perspective
+Comparative Economic Systems in Historical Perspective